JCPTrevillian/contact-form-e2e/README.md

 # contact-form-e2e
 \
 This is an end to end contact form with NO BACKEND.
-I wanted to build one with just HTML and CSS and then build the same form with a Nodejs Backend to compare.
+I wanted to build one with just HTML and CSS and then build the same form again but this time with a Nodejs Backend to compare.
+The techdegree I earned is in full stack development, so the second iteration of this form with a backend would reflect my fullstack experience.
+\
+\
-With this I used personalized SMTP and Elastic credentials to handle the data in lieu of what a backend would do.
+With this form I used personalized SMTP and Elastic credentials to handle the data in lieu of what a backend would do.
 Once user clicks send, the data is sent to the email address I designated.
 This was a fun project because it involved requesting data from a user, providing assists (validator) and receiving user data needed.
 \
 \